GroundhogState/Eclipse_HDR/readme.md

 ### General remarks

 In this project, I iterated over several different styles of workflow and algorithmic approaches.
-If I were to start it again, I'd do it differently and, I think, more efficiently.
+If I were to start it again, I'd do it differently and, I think, more efficiently (for one, using OpenCV from the start).
 However, in this case, done is better than perfect, and I am more motivated to solve the outstanding challenges than fiddling with the existing process.